 Sand Sculptures 沙雕

-From about June to August, there are sand sculpting competitions and exhibitions on the beach.
+From about June to August, there used to be sand sculpting competitions and exhibitions on the beach.
+Recently, this has been replaced with an annual kite festival.

 Dragon wrapped around the 85.